snowdriftcoop/snowdrift/GUIDE.md

 For NixOS, see the notes in the appendix here.

-Snowdrift also has been built on Mac OS Yosemite.
+Snowdrift also has been built on OS X Yosemite.
-The Mac OS build process seems to have some issues with postgres user names;
+The OS X build process seems to have some issues with postgres user names;
-so for now, the database set-up for Mac OS will need to be done manually.
+so for now, the database set-up will need to be done manually.
 See the appendix at the end of this file for more.